 I’m confused.
 How do I order your yarn?
 I sell most of my yarn right here, through monthly updates on this website.
-I also participate in fibre shows in Ontario, as well as selling in my LYS, Needles in the Hay.
+I also participate in fibre arts festivals and shows in Ontario.
 For all of the details, check out get gobsmacked.

 I love your yarn; why can’t you make more of it?
 I wish I could!
-The dyeing process for gobsmacked is really labour-intensive; that’s how I make such unique, lively gradients.
-The flip side of that is that my production is pretty limited.
-I’ve invested in equipment (like a motorized ball winder) and dedicated studio space, which has helped me dye more– but, at the end of the day, the supply is still limited.
+I dye gobsmackers with a special technique that creates unique, lively gradients; unfortunately, it’s also a really labour-intensive process, so my production is pretty limited.
+I’ve invested in equipment (like a motorized ball winder) and dedicated studio space, which has helped me dye more– but, at the end of the day, the supply will always be limited.

 I love that one gradient that you made!
 Can you make me another one just like it?
 Unfortunately, no. I dye my gradients with an unusual cake-dyeing technique that creates uniquely beautiful results– but there are so many variables that I can’t control them all.
 In fact, gobsmacked gradients work best when I let the magic happen in the dye pot, rather than trying to control everything too tightly.
 However, I can dye you something wonderful in the colours that you love, and can dye multiple matching cakes in the same dye pot, at the same time.
 For more information, see special requests.

 I’m running out of yarn!
 Will you dye me some matching end yardage?
 Everything that I dye is one-of-a-kind, so I’m not able to dye to match existing gradients.
 If you’re planning a project and think that you might need more yardage, please contact me ahead of time and I’ll see if I can dye you a gradient of just the right length.